BIC-MNI/man-pages/mritotal.md

 Through the configuration and protocol files, mritotal provides a flexible mechanism to specify site- and data-specific options.
 These are simply files with command-line options in them; comments (from any \# character to end-of-line) and blank lines are ignored.
 Also, only certain subsets of the command line options are allowed in each file.

 Typically, there will be one global configuration file, and at least one global protocol file (these both live in /usr/local/etc/mnireg); users may also have their own files that live in their home directories.
-The configuration file (regardless of the directory it's in) is called mritotal.cfg, and the protocol files are named like mritotal.&lt;protocol&gt;.cfg, where &lt;protocol&gt; is the name of the protocol.
+The configuration file (regardless of the directory it's in) is called mritotal.cfg, and the protocol files are named like mritotal.<protocol>.cfg, where <protocol> is the name of the protocol.
 This is specified by the -protocol option, which can appear either on the command line or in the configuration file.
 Usually, the configuration file will include "-protocol default", which means that the protocol file mritotal.default.cfg will be loaded from either the user's home directory or /usr/local/etc/mnireg (but not both).

 The exact rules dealing with configuration and protocol files are: